-Boise State University is a public, metropolitan research university offering an array of undergraduate and graduate degrees and experiences that foster student success, lifelong learning, community engagement, innovation and creativity.
+Boise State University is a public, metropolitan research university of distinction offering an array of undergraduate and graduate degrees and experiences that foster student success, lifelong learning, community engagement, innovation and creativity.
 Research and creative activity advance new knowledge and benefit students, the community, state and nation.
 With its exceptional faculty, staff and student body, and its location in the heart of a thriving metropolitan area, the university is an engine that drives the Idaho economy, providing significant return on public investment.

-Boise State's 22,678 students represent Idaho, the nation and the world.
-Students can choose from academic programs in seven colleges - Arts and Sciences, Business and Economics, Education, Engineering, Health Sciences, Social Sciences and Public Affairs, and Graduate
+Boise State's 23,886 students represent Idaho, the nation and the world.
+Students can choose from academic programs in eight colleges - Arts and Sciences, Business and Economics, Education, Engineering, Health Sciences, School of Public Service, Innovation and Design, and Graduate